 The long time publisher of the Dow Theory Letters, Richard Russell advises “In a bear market, he who loses least, wins.”
+Investment risk should be defined as a permanent loss of investment capital.
 This is an important investing concept that is ignored by most investors.
 Large investment asset losses can be devastating to a portfolio in a secular bear market.

 What is a Secular Bear Market?